Belarusian Students' Association: Repressions after 2020

 The BSA documented cases of repression against students during the 2020–2021 Belarusian protests.
 As of 17 May 2021, according to the BSA, at least 466 students have been detained, almost a third of whom are women.
 Many were put under administrative detention or fined an average of 120 Euros.
 At least 153 students have been arbitrarily expelled from universities.

 The association itself also became the target of repression once again.
 On November 12, 2020, Belarusian authorities detained leaders and activists of the Belarusian Students' Association, and the apartments of members of the student union and the organization's office were searched.
 Five members were placed in the Amerikanka pre-Trial Detention Centre of the KGB.
 A dozen members were forced to flee the country.
-Among those who were repressed was also Alana Gebremariam, representative of ex-presidential candidate Sviatlana Tsikhanouskaya for youth and students.
+Among those who were repressed was also Alana Gebremariam, representative of ex-presidential candidate Sviatlana Tsikhanouskaya for youth and students, press secretary Ksenia Syramalot; and member Yana Arabeika, the granddaughter of the noted poet Ivan Arabeika.
 They were suspected of committing a crime under Article 342 of the Criminal Code ("Organization and preparation of actions that grossly violate public order, or active participation in them").
 The Belarusian Association of Journalists, the Belarusian Helsinki Committee, PEN Belarus and the Viasna Human Rights Centre called the detentions baseless and politically motivated and demanded the immediate release of the BSA activists.
 On November 30, 2022, almost all of those who had been illegally arrested on November 12, 2020, and subsequently convicted in the “student case”, were released.
 They have served their sentences in full.

 In August 2023, the social networks and the logo of the Belarusian Students' Association were included by the Belarusian authorities in the "list of extremist materials".
 By decision of the KGB of September 21, 2023, the Association was included in the list of “extremist groups”.
 Taking part in activities of such a group is a crime in Belarus.